alexpaul/Airtable-API-Setup/README.md

 ![create new field](Assets/create-new-field.png)

-## 12. POST reqeusts now succeeds as all fields exist on the Project tracker workspace on Airtable
+## 12. POST requests now succeeds as all fields exist on the Project tracker workspace on Airtable

 ![post successful](Assets/post-success-field-exist.png)